juchi/gameboy.js/README.md

 The serial port can be used by the program as an output, the received bytes are displayed in the console (this is mainly used for tests).

+The ROM files are accessed using an explorer on your computer.
+Other methods may be included (AJAX is supported with the RomAjaxReader class).

 ### Internal processes

 There is no boot program provided (nor supported).